There’s a hot debate ongoing in the Ghanaian social and traditional media space about the new Ghana Education Service curriculum on CSE.

 Nsemwoha can confirm and as reiterated by Dr. Prince Armah, the executive director of the NCCa that those pictures are fake.

-According to the original CSE guidelines, there’s no mention of homosexuality, sexuality and Sex at the primary level.
+According to the original CSE guidelines, there’s no mention of HS, S and S at the primary level.
 (Check the full guidelines below).

 The guidelines reads as follows:

-Guidelines For Comprehensive Sexuality Education (CSE) in Ghana.
-CSE as explained in the publication from UNESCO is a curriculum based process of teaching and learning about the cognitive, emotional, physical and social aspects of sexuality.
-It aims to equip children and young people with knowledge, skills, attitudes and values that will empower them to: realize their health, well-being and dignity; develop respectful social and sexual relationships; consider how their choices affect their own well-being and that of others; and, understand and ensure the protection of their rights throughout their lives.
+Guidelines For (CSE) in Ghana.
+CSE as explained in the publication from UNESCO is a curriculum based process of teaching and learning about the cognitive, emotional, physical and social aspects of .
+It aims to equip children and young people with knowledge, skills, attitudes and values that will empower them to: realize their health, well-being and dignity; develop respectful social and l relationships; consider how their choices affect their own well-being and that of others; and, understand and ensure the protection of their rights throughout their lives.

 This educational module has been broken down into 9 modules, namely: